Standing Committees and Action and Interest Groups

 Responsible for deciding on an annual conference title as well as general thematic structure.
 The Program Chairs are responsible for the intellectual content of the conference, and choosing members of the multi-national Program Committee, deciding how it will function, and assigning responsibilities to its members.
 The Committee works along with the Local Arrangements Committee to set an agenda for putting together sessions, plenaries, workshops, and social events.

-Action Groups undertake specific tasks, find solutions to specific problems, or develop and compile relevant materials for specific projects.
+Action Groups are appointed by the Administrative Committee and undertake specific tasks, find solutions to specific problems, or develop and compile relevant materials for specific projects.

 Interest Groups share information on specific subjects with the larger IASSIST membership and serve as a forum of discussion between as well as during annual meetings.

-Read more about IASSIST Interest Groups and see the Interest Group Checklist.
+Read more about IASSIST Interest Groups and how to establish one in the Interest Group Checklist.

 The central purpose of the IASSIST-Geo interest group is to create a network for members focused on issues of geospatial data as related to the social sciences.
 Expected outcomes include developing a connected and informed group, opportunities for professional development through training, shared professional tools, resources for all IASSIST members to make use of, both members and non-members of the IG, and an elevated awareness of social sciences and place.